mnooner256/pyqrcode/README.md

 ================================

-The pyqrcode module is a QR code generator that is simple to use and written in pure python.
-The module has the ability to choose the best encoding for your data automatically.
-You can also specify the error correction level.
-The module can also choose the smallest QR code to fit your data automatically.
-All of these helpers can be controlled manually.
+The pyqrcode module is a QR code generator that is simple to use and written in pure python 3.
+The module can automate most of the building process for you.
+Most QR codes can be created using only two lines of code!

+Unlike other generators, all of the helpers can be controlled manually.
+You are free to any or all of the properties of your QR code.

+QR codes can be saved as SVG, PNG (by using the [pypng](https://pypi.python.org/pypi/pypng/) module), or plain text.

 The pyqrcode module attempts to follow the QR code standard as closely as possible.
 The terminology and the encodings used in pyqrcode come directly